thegodeveloper/cka/labs/07-node-and-resource-usage.md

-# Node and Pod Resource Usage - 1%
+# Question 7 - Node and Pod Resource Usage - 1%

 ## Use Context